Suthichai Yoon: Career

 After the coup in Thailand in 2014, he was appointed as a member of the National Reform Committee on Mass Communication and Information technology in Prayut Chan-ocha government.

 In 2018 Prime Minister Prayut Chan-ocha choose Suthichai served as a host for the press conference for Tham Luang cave rescue.

+He appeared as the leader of a Buddhist monastery in the third season of The White Lotus in 2025.

 Personal life

-Suttichai married with Nantawan Yoon, former editor of Lalana Magazine.
-They have a son, Prabda Yoon, the SEA Prize Writer of the Year 2002 and a daughter, Shimbun Yoon.
+Suttichai is married to Nantawan Yoon, the former editor of Lalana Magazine.
+They have a son, Prabda Yoon, the SEA Prize Writer of the Year 2002, and a daughter, Shimbun Yoon.